MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 + [Custom R and Python scripts in Azure ML](https://gallery.cortanaintelligence.com/Tutorial/5-Custom-Scripts-R-and-Python-in-AML-1): Walks you through the process of adding custom code a(either R or Python), processing data, and visualizing the results.
 + [Analyzing PyPI Data to Determine Python 3 Support](https://gallery.cortanaintelligence.com/Notebook/Analyzing-PyPI-Data-to-Determine-Python-3-Support-2): This fun sample uses Python code and Python data to estimate the point when demand for Python 3 outtrips that for Python 2.7.

-## How to Use Execute Python Script
+## How to use Execute Python Script

 To configure the **Execute Python Script** module, you provide a set of inputs, and type the Python code to execute in the **Python script** text box.